lukelovekin/Cars4Ads-Project-and-Docs/README.md

 User stories are well thought out, relevant, and comprehensively cover the needs of the app

+###	Wireframes for your app

 Provide Wireframes for your App
 6.0 to >5.0 pts
 HD
 More than five detailed and well designed wireframes provided, for several different screen sizes (as required for the app)

+###	An ERD for your app

+ERD provided represents a normalised database model 6.0 to >5.0 pts
+HD
+Meets D with no duplication and ideal definition of entities.

+###	Explain the different high-level components (abstractions) in your app

+Explain the different high-level components (abstractions) in your App 6.0 to >5.0 pts
+HD
+Precisely explains and shows understanding of the different high-level components of the app

+###	Detail any third party services that your app will use

+Detail any third party services that your App will use 6.0 to >5.0 pts
+HD
+Includes a complete and detailed description of third party services used in the app

+###	Describe your projects models in terms of the relationships (active record associations) they have with each other

+Describe your project’s models in terms of the relationships (active record associations) they have with each other 6.0 to >5.0 pts
+HD
+Complete discussion of the project’s models with an understanding of how its active record associations function

+###	Discuss the database relations to be implemented in your application

+Discuss the database relations to be implemented
+6.0 to >5.0 pts
+HD
+Provides coherent discussion of the database relations, with reference to the ERD

+###	Provide your database schema design

+Provide your database schema design
+6.0 to >5.0 pts
+HD
+Flawless, complex, complete, and well thought through ERDs provided

+###	Describe the way tasks are allocated and tracked in your project

 Describe the way tasks are planned and tracked in your project 6.0 to >5.0 pts